Yandex Cloud

 Data modelData model

-Data is sent via Yandex Data Streams in binary form.
-Data is read using SQL statements.
+Data is transmitted via Yandex Data Streams in binary format and is read via SQL statements.

 SELECT